EDITED FOR TENSES

 "hn."
 He didn't look my way as he continued walking, purpose decorating his steps.

-I looked down at the ground, blushing at the direct eye-contact.
+She looked down at the ground, blushing at the direct eye-contact.
 I upset him.
 "W-well.
 We are t-team mates, right?"

-I wasn't sure how that was an explanation, but he seemed to accept it.
+She wasn't sure how that was an explanation, but he seemed to accept it.

 "So this is where Naruto lives?"
 Huh, this milk went bad a couple days ago.